cuba-labs/java-electron-tutorial/README.md

 Our application still sends all the static resources through Java servlets using network layer.
 We can make Electron read them from a file system directly!

-As it is described here: https://github.com/electron/electron/blob/master/docs/api/protocol.md we can register custom protocol handler that will intercept requests to /VAADIN/ static files and read them from disk.
+As it is described here: https://github.com/electron/electron/blob/master/docs/api/protocol.md We can register custom protocol handler that will intercept requests to /VAADIN/ static files and read them from disk.
 Remember to unpack static files from jars on build stage!

 See full example in:
 - https://github.com/jreznot/electron-java-app/blob/master/build.gradle#L75